rcgsheffield/sheffield_hpc/stanagepilot/software/apps/tensorflow.rst

 making the installation procedure slightly different.

 .. warning::
-   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used (see :ref:`table<tensorflow_cudnn_compat_bess>`).
+   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used (see :ref:`table<tensorflow_cudnn_compat_stanage>`).

 First request an interactive session, e.g. see :ref:`gpu_interactive_stanage`.